Wiztango is a digital platform for Publishers, Authors, Product Managers, Social Enterprises and other Content

-Wiztango has been conceived and developed by Mojorising Pte Ltd., a Singapore based corporation.
-The technology development and support center comprises of a talent pool that is experienced, knowledgeable in the business of corporate training and is committed to delivering the best user experiences.
+Wiztango has been conceived and developed by Magmasoft Pte Ltd., a Singapore based corporation.
+The technology development and support center based in Pune, India comprises of a talent pool that is experienced, knowledgeable in the business of adult education and is committed to delivering the best user experiences.